rpeszek/my-blogs/posts/2022-03-13-ts-types-part6.md

 ### Enums

-Another bit of a telltale.
+_This section is now somewhat misplaced.
+I am keeping this edited version for consistency with my original post.
+It reflects, IMO, valid points made by the reddit community.
+My original position was that _enums_ are obsoleted by union types._

 Are enums clearer than literal types?
 This code has 3 types ("foo", "bar" and the union):

 ```JavaScript
 type FooBar = "foo" | "bar"